Legislative and Legal Resources

 FACCC’s numerous legislative and budgetary priorities for 2017 include:

-- Elevating the discussion on the 75 percent goal for credit instruction taught by full-time faculty; achieving parity pay for part-time faculty, through a legislative resolution;
+- Elevating the discussion on the 75 percent goal for credit instruction taught by full-time faculty and achieving parity pay for part-time faculty; FACCC-sponsored ACR 32 (Medina) would call upon the Chancellor’s office, in collaboration with stakeholders, to provide recommendations to the Legislature on how to address these longstanding issues;

 - Expanding the provision of mental health services through the budget and/or legislative process;

-- Increasing fairness in the appeals process for students losing their Board of Governors Fee Waiver, through legislation;
+- Increasing fairness in the appeals process for students losing their Board of Governors Fee Waiver; FACCC-sponsored AB 204 (Medina) would require a system review of existing appeals processes and the incorporation of impacted student populations into district equity plans;

 - Increasing the base allocation for community colleges in the Budget Act;